-->

 1877 the first Swedish missionary school at Imkullu

-The Swedish Mission had established itslef in Massawa and could expand its activities after General Charles Gordon(1833-1885) granted land to it in 1977.
-A centre was erected at Imkullu in 1879.[ Gordon was on a visit to Massawa at the end of the year 1977.
-He received the Swedish Missionaries in audience, borught a plot of land in Imkullu, and gave a plot of land to the missionaries as a gif t [soure [Lundström,201,page 152].]
+The Swedish Mission had established itslef in Massawa and could expand its activities after General Charles Gordon(1833-1885) granted land to it in 1877.
+A centre was erected at Imkullu in 1879.[ Gordon was on a visit to Massawa at the end of the year 1877.
+He received the Swedish Missionaries in audience, borught a plot of land in Imkullu, and gave a plot of land to the missionaries as a gif t [soure [Lundström,201,page 152].].
+Although the printing press was moved to Asmara in 1895, Imkulu comprehensive training center continued giving its services by giving academic programs, theology and training skills in a variety of fields until it was totally destroyed by an earthquake in the mid first-half of the 20th century.

 Regarding education of women, according to Lundstom Rosa von Hagen and Rev. Olof Mansson opened a school girl in January 1876.
 The first to come was an Oromo girl, folloed by some refugees.
 Due to the persecution in Hamasen, the school was soon filled with girls most of whom had an Orthodox background.
 The school had 20 girls in 1977, 31 the following year, and 35 in 1879.
 By then the school was short of space.
 Munzinger Pasha had promised the missionaries land for additional facilities.
 However, after his death during a military campaign in Ethiopia in 1875, the missionaries saw no way of acquiring land.
 The school could move to a new site at Imkulu in 1879.
 The girl received basic traning in domestic skills, basketwork, and the like [158]